zackstout/beatles-songwriting/README.md

 - Now we'll look at cases of switching not to the relative minor, but to the parallel minor.
 - _I'll be back_
+- (p.
+188) Using E to take us from Am to A, and the melody intermingles C and C#.
+Cool.
+- \_Norwegian Wood
-- _Norwegian Wood_: Has a parallel minor bridge (claimed by McCartney), cf. Michelle, whose parallel minor bridge Lennon claims
+- Has a parallel minor bridge (claimed by McCartney), cf. Michelle, whose parallel minor bridge Lennon claims
-- i-bIII-bIV-V7
+- Note how the ii-V-I takes us out of i and into I. ("so I looked around and I noticed there wasn't a chair...")
+- i-bIII-bIV-V7 seen in Michelle, starting at "I love you, I love you, I love you..."
 - _Night and day_
-- _The fool on the hill_
+- _The fool on the hill_: great move from D major to D minor, facilitated by ii7-V7-i.
 - (p.
-192) Table of other examples from Beatles songs
+192) Table of examples from Beatles songs
 - _Come together_: mostly in Dm, but we emphasize the Bm chord in a way that feels like brief move to D major.
+- Nice fall from Bm to A to G, back to A.

 ---